Microflow/FC/README.md

 222AAA In fact, there is incredible innovation online.
 But it is not in the mainstream media.

-222BBB Let's look at our living conditions.
-The pollution, the low quality food and water, the grey concrete everywhere.
+222BBB Let's look at our living conditions: The pollution, the low quality food and water, the grey concrete everywhere.

 333 Can we build villages and cities better than the current ones?

+333BBB Let's look at the world's of science fiction and fanstasy books.
+Can we steal ideas from there?

 333AAA Over the last two thousand years, engineers have acheived many goals.